wojciechmo/crn/README.md

 PyTorch implementation of paper: Qifeng Chen and Vladlen Koltun.
 Photographic Image Synthesis with Cascaded Refinement Networks.

 Goal is to synthesise photographic images from semantic maps.
+Process can be seen as inverse segmentation.

 <img src="https://s17.postimg.org/cnjnyds8f/image.png" width="600"><img src="https://s17.postimg.org/h9fs6qt73/image.png" width="600">

 Cascaded Refinement Network is composed of refinement modules.
 Each module operates at different spatial scale.
-It takes as input concatanation of downsampled semantic map where each class gets different depth channel and output from previous module.
+It takes as input concatenation of downsampled semantic map where each class gets different depth channel and output from previous module.

 <img src="https://s17.postimg.org/nadh4dden/crn.png" width="800">

 Single refinement module Mi does basic operations like convolution, layer normalization and leaky ReLU.

 <img src="https://s17.postimg.org/wux3r9i67/image.png" width="300">

+The Cascaded Refinement Network generates not one, buk k diversed images.
+After passing each one of them through VGG19 network,  perceptual loss with respect to reference texture image from dataset is computed.
+Final loss is defined as minimum from perceptual losses computed for k diversed images.

 <img src="https://s17.postimg.org/g8fjhowsv/loss.png" width="700">